am-team/cyclone_lariat/README.md

 whether it has been received at all.

 ### Publish
-For publishing _Messages::Event_ or _Messages::Commands_, you have two ways, send _Message_ directly:
+For publishing _Messages::V1::Event_ or _Messages::V1::Commands_, you have two ways, send _Message_ directly:

 ```ruby
 CycloneLariat.tap do |cl|